Haivision/srt-rfc/draft-sharabayko-srt.md

 The TLPKTDROP mechanism can be turned off to always ensure a clean delivery.
 However, a lost packet can simply pause a delivery for some longer, potentially undefined time, and cause even worse tearing for the player.
-Setting higher SRT latency will help much more in the case when TLPKTDROP causes packet drops too often.
+Setting SRT latency higher will help much more in the event that TLPKTDROP causes packet drops too often.

 ## Drift Management {#drift-management}